matthias-reis/aithir.de/_storylines/operator/all.md

 thing tomorrow.

 He sat on his chair and finally plugged into the mesh.
-In his home space on his virtual desk, a light was blinking on the old fifties office telephone.
+In his home space on his virtual desk, a light was blinking on the old, virtual fifties office telephone.
 A message.
 From local.
 The thief must have planted it.

 ---

 "She's gone.
 They have her.
 What should I do?
 This is so fucked up.
 What's going on?" `B055` had a complete breakdown.
-He had called Hana into their office space in the mesh and didn't stop talking nonsense since she had arrived.
+He had called Hana into their office space in the Mesh and didn't stop talking nonsense since she had arrived.
 She still couldn't understand a word.
 He needed a slap in his digital face.

 She opened the console and typed.
 Then a noise was induced into `B055`'s ears.